xibz/spec/links.md

 starts a new CDEvent chain.
 If there is no chain ID, the client will generate one and that will be used for the lifetime of the whole events chain.

-Further, when links are created from a producer and consumer point of view, the producer will not know what is consuming a CDEvent.
-This makes connecting CDEvents to one another difficult from a producer's point of view.
+Further, when links are created from a producer or consumer, the producer will not know what is consuming a CDEvent.
+This makes connecting CDEvents to one another difficult from the producer.
 To mitigate this, links will be constructed from the consumer with the exceptions of the start and stop links.
 When a service knows how CDEvents are connected, the service can choose to connect them themselves.
 A good example of this is when a service runs tests.
 There is no need for the consumer to construct this, and can all be done from the service running the test.

 ```
 +-----+      +-----+      +-----+                                                                +--------------+         +-----------+